User Management Guide¶

 Validating User Accounts via LDAP¶

 The most convenient way to manage orcharhino user accounts is to connect orcharhino to an LDAP server.
 This allows you to delegate the task of authentication and authorization of orcharhino users to a trusted source in your environment.
-Refer to the LDAP authentication section on how to attach an existing LDAP server to your orcharhino.
+Refer to the creating an LDAP authentication source section on how to attach an existing LDAP server to your orcharhino.